pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1432 Continues with the Adapter Pattern

+The intent of the Adapter pattern is to change the interface from one object to the interface required for the client.
+The adapter pattern does not create new behavior only modified the interface of the object.
+Today I continue studying the adapter pattern and learn the differences between the Adapter and Decorator design patterns.

 #### Day 1431 Adapter Pattern

 Today I have been studying the Adapter pattern; the Adapter pattern permits that one object interact with another